 How Have the Numbers Shaped Up for CarMax?

-For CarMax, the Most Accurate Estimate is lower than the Zacks Consensus Estimate, suggesting that analysts have recently become bearish on the company's earnings prospects.
-This has resulted in an Earnings ESP of -2.05%.
+For CarMax, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
+This has resulted in an Earnings ESP of +5.31%.

 On the other hand, the stock currently carries a Zacks Rank of #3.

-So, this combination makes it difficult to conclusively predict that CarMax will beat the consensus EPS estimate.
+So, this combination indicates that CarMax will most likely beat the consensus EPS estimate.

 Does Earnings Surprise History Hold Any Clue?